How to Start an Employee Resource Group (ERG)

 5. Schedule Meetings & Plan Events

 Organize regular meetings so your members can come together, discuss relevant topics, plan events, and deliberate on any workplace initiatives the group is working on.
 Be sure to send out meeting notes so members who weren’t able to attend can still be involved and not miss out on volunteer opportunities.
-Also consider creating a Slack or other messaging channel so your members can share interesting articles and hold discussions outside of your meetings.
+Also, consider creating a Slack or other messaging channel so your members can share interesting articles and hold discussions outside of your meetings.
 Utilizing these employee resource group best practices will encourage employees to come together and enhance the spirit and culture of your organization.

 Employee resource groups are not just a great way to bring people together, they also create a great opportunity for employees to learn and develop skills beyond their job descriptions.
 According to one survey, over 80 percent of millennials say they value companies that prioritize personal growth.
 With learning and development opportunities so sought after, it’s important to leverage ERGs and other programs.